brianprost/HyperBook/plan/final_report.md

 | NuGet Instructions: | https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools |
 | .NET Core 5.0 SDK: | https://dotnet.microsoft.com/en-us/download/dotnet/5.0 |

-For the `HyperBook` frontend project, code is loaded directly from GitHub into the Vercel service using a GitHub API token tied to the repo.
+For the `HyperBook` frontend project, code is loaded directly from the GitHub repo into the Vercel service using GitHub APIs.
 When the `frontend-production` branch received new commits, a new version is deployed automatically.

 ### Application Tasks